Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

 We refer to the subgroup $\mathbb{O}(p, q) \cap \mathbb{O}(d)$ as the subgroup of block-orthogonal matrices.
 Note that $ \| \mathbf{Q} \| = 1$ for any block-orthogonal $\mathbf{Q}$, whereas for any finite $M > 0$, there exists $\mathbf{Q} \in \mathbb{O}(p,q)\setminus \mathbb{O}(d)$ with $\|\mathbf{Q} \| > M$.

 Therefore, allowing for negative eigenvalues involves studying matrices $\mathbf{Q} \in \mathbb{O}(p,q)$ that could be badly behaved (in a spectral norm sense).
 Nevertheless, using the limiting results in \citet{agterberg_two_2020}, by subtly passing between indefinite and Euclidean geometry, we can show that when using the adjacency spectral embeddings, one does not even have to consider indefinite orthogonal matrices.
-Our first proposition shows that the $U$-statistic applied to the rows of the adjacency spectral embedding yields a consistent test.
-All proofs are deferred to Section \ref{sec:proofs}.